astridx/meinblog/content/posts/joomla/12joomla-acl.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ sql/install.mysql.utf8.sql](https://github.com/astridx/boilerplate/compare/t9...t10#diff-896f245bc8e493f91277fd33913ef974)

-The SQL script for a new installation of the component with this state of implementation is also extended with the necessary fields.
+The SQL script for a new installation of the component is also extended with the necessary fields.
+In this way we ensure that the database is also completely set up for a new installation.

 [administrator/components/com_foos/ sql/install.mysql.utf8.sql](https://github.com/astridx/boilerplate/blob/4efa6681475e12a48143acc126358a0f36fd8452/src/administrator/components/com_foos/sql/install.mysql.utf8.sql)